Raj4478/Raj4478/README.md

 ## 🚀 About Me

-I'm an **Innovative Full-Stack Web Developer** currently working at **Vosyn**, specializing in AI-powered localization technology.
+I'm an **Full-Stack Web Developer** currently working at **Vosyn**, specializing in AI-powered localization technology.
 With expertise in JavaScript, React.js, Node.js, and MongoDB, I create responsive and user-friendly web applications that break language barriers and enhance cross-cultural communication experiences.

 - 🔭 Currently working at **Vosyn** on **AI-powered global communication technology**
 - 🌱 Learning **Advanced AI Integration & Multimodal LLM Systems**